CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an extremely weak description that fails on all dimensions.
-It provides no information about what the skill does, when it should be used, or what specific capabilities it offers.
-It reads more like an internal label than a functional description for skill selection.
+It provides no information about what the skill does, when it should be used, or what user requests should trigger it.
+It reads more like an internal label than a functional description.

 Suggestions